 Government assistance programs for affordable or free Internet service

 The federal government has resources as well.
 The free Internet service offered, or cheap plans, are for low income families, senior citizens, or the disabled.
-The reason the federal government FCC (working with states and local telecommunication/cable companies) offers this support is to ensure low income households have access to communication for work or school needs.
+People with an EBT card, that live in section 8 housing, or that are SSI (among other aid) will generally get a free government Internet connection.
+The reason the federal government FCC (working with states and local phone/cable companies) offers this support is to ensure low income households have access to communication, including WiFi, for work or school needs.

-The Emergency Broadband Benefit Program, or (EBB) offers (1) discounts as well as (2) direct financial help to pay for high speed internet connections as well as devices.
-Low income families may get money to pay for desktop computers, tablets, Chromebooks or other devices.
+The Affordable Connectivity Program, or ACP, offers (1) discounts as well as (2) direct financial help to pay for high speed internet connections as well as devices.
+Low income families may also get money to pay for desktop computers, tablets, Chromebooks or other devices.
 In addition, there is assistance to pay for, or provide free internet access, including cable, wireless, satellite internet connections and others.
-More on Emergency Broadband Benefit Program.
+Learn more on the federal government Affordable Connectivity Program.

 Free internet access, or the equivalent of it, is offered by government cash aid programs too.
 Grants can pay for hardwire or smartphone internet access using government funds.
 Or it pays for Wi-Fi.
 This means in effect the internet will be free to income qualified households.
 Read more on, and contact, a public assistance office.

 Access by AT&T: A low-cost wireless home internet plan for low-income households.
 Access by AT&T provides high-speed internet service for $5-$10 per month.
 At least one person of your household should receive SSI or SNAP benefits to be qualified.

 Spectrum Internet Assist- Provides affordable high-speed internet connection to low-income families, students and seniors for just $14.99 per month.